TechLearner06/To_Do_List-Python-Django/README.md

 Task Management:CRUD operations (Create, Read, Update, Delete) for efficient task management.

 Class-Based Views:Utilization of Django's Class-Based Views to streamline task-related operations.

+Disclaimer
+This project is solely created for the purpose of learning and skill enhancement in web development.
+It is not intended for production use or deployment.
+Any attempt to use this project in a real-world environment is strongly discouraged.